KartikGupta2004/Actify/README.md

 - [x] User registration and authentication for both volunteers and organizations.
 - [x] Profile management for volunteers and organizations.
 - [x] Service opportunity management, including posting, editing, and deleting opportunities.
-- [x] Notification system to alert volunteers about opportunities that match their profiles.
+- [x] Notification system to alert volunteers about the outcomes of their application.
 - [x] AI-based recommendation system for personalized volunteer matching.

 ## 🔮Future Scope <a id="future-scope"></a>

+- Notification system to alert volunteers about opportunities that match their profiles.
 - Integration of real-time chat features for seamless communication between volunteers and organizations.
 - Implementation of a feedback and rating system to enhance trust and accountability.
 - Advanced analytics dashboard for organizations to track engagement and impact.